Complete the FAFSA

 About the Scholarship

 Filling out the Free Application for Federal Student Aid (FAFSA®) is the most important step to pay for college.
 All federal financial aid programs, many state aid programs, and some aid from individual colleges require students to complete the FAFSA.
 Most students need financial aid to help pay for college.
-Students from families of all incomes should complete the FAFSA, beginning October 1.

 It pays to complete the FAFSA early – literally.
 Students who verify they completed the FAFSA during their senior year will earn entries in monthly drawings for $500 and $40,000 scholarships.
 Many states and colleges have early deadlines and award aid on a first-come, first-served basis.
 Plus, the earlier you complete the FAFSA, the more chances you have at a scholarship from BigFuture.